 - 1/8 teaspoon pepper

-- Place broth in medium saucepan, add salt and bring to a boil.
+Place broth and whipping cream in medium saucepan, add salt and pepper bring to a boil.

-- Remove from heat and stir in cheese, salt and pepper.
+Remove from heat and fold in Gouda and buttermilk/milk.